pofallon/node-bluesky/README.md

 Removes the table data at the supplied `partition` and `row` keys.

-### table.query()
+### table.query(criteria)

 Returns a ResultSet object representing the appropriate query.
-(Currently only supports "all" table elements.)
+Currently supports only tests for equality (i.e. no greater than, etc. yet).
 Note that the REST call isn't actually made until a method on the ResultSet is invoked.

 ### resultset.all(callback)